pluralsight/guides/published/microsoft-net/visual-studio-2017-resolving-ssl-tls-connections-problems-with-iis-express/article.md

 ## Before you begin

-> PluralSight and the author disclaim all liability for the reliability, accuracy, and effect of following these instructions.
-Use at your own risk.

 This guide provides one approach to resolving SSL/TLS connection problems experienced when running ASP.NET web projects using the IIS Express development web server.
 It is oriented to the current version of Visual Studio (as of the time of writing).
 It has not been tested for compatibility with prior versions of Visual Studio or IIS Express.

 Most importantly, this guide is intended for developers who are using automatic port configuration for their web projects.
 Visual Studio assigns unique ports to projects for both HTTP and HTTPS on the local machine (localhost) and keeps this information in sync in various places.
 Unless you have a compelling reason to assign specific ports, life is more convenient if you leave this alone.

 This guide is also based on the automatic creation of a self-signed certificate for use in development.
-If you have any reason to use a specific certificate the instructions in this guide will not apply to you.
+If you have any reason to use a specific certificate, the instructions in this guide will not apply to you.

 In addition, we have no way of knowing if your system is configured in a way that might adversely effect the results of following the procedures documented here or if these instructions are incomplete or inaccurate for a specific configuration.